nstgeorge/VEKTA/How To Play.md

 ## Objectives and Goals

-The Objective of Vekta is simply to explore a proceduraly generated universe!
+The objective of Vekta is to explore a procedurally generated universe!

-How specifically you want to go about doing this is entirely up to you, but here's how you should probably start:
+How specifically you want to go about doing this is entirely up to you, but here's how you could start:

-1: Start by finding a planet to dock at.
-Planets are kind of the nexus of activity and you'll be able to recieve missions, trade, find context sensitive events, and refuel at them.
+1: Find a planet to dock at.
+Planets are sometimes populated, and you'll be able to receive missions, trade, find context sensitive events, and more.

 2: Take on a mission!
 Missions are randomly generated, so your goal may vary.
 However, the majority of them generally require traveling to a different planet.
 You can use the mission radar to track down your destination.

 3: Start trading cargo between planets!
-This is pretty self explanatory, but see if you can make a profit by transferring cargo.
+This is pretty self-explanatory, but see if you can make a profit by transferring cargo.

 4: Encounter a random event.
-Fly around until you spot an anomoly and try not to get blow up!
+Fly around until you spot an anomaly and try not to get blown up!

 5: Target an asteroid, or perhaps another ship!

-6: Buy upgrades for your ship at a planet!
+6: Buy or salvage upgrades for your ship!

-7: Fly into a black hole, Self explanatory.
+7: Fly into a black hole.
+Self-explanatory.

 8: And more!
 As the game gets developed, new random events and features will be added to keep players engaged.

 ## Controls

-NOTE: Exactly keybindings can be adjusted in the settings.
+NOTE: Keybindings can be adjusted in the settings.
 This section is to explain how exactly to use various control features with default keybindings.

 To start, Vekta tries to conform with actual physics.
 This means sometimes things in space can be difficult such as stopping.